CHARLOTTE YOUNG ROBICHEAUX

 August 31, 1936 — November 8, 2019

-Memorial services celebrating the life of Charlotte Young Robicheaux will be held at 2:00 p.m.
-Saturday, November 23, 2019, at Kingdom Hall of Jehovah’s Witnesses, 807 Fig Street in Morgan City, with visitation beginning at 1:00 p.m.
+Memorial services celebrating the life of Charlotte Young Robicheaux will be held at 2 p.m.
+Saturday, November 23, 2019, at the Berwick Civic Center, 300 Pattie Drive, Berwick, Louisiana 70342, with visitation beginning at 1 p.m.
 Private inurnment will be held at a later date in Ibert’s Memorial Park Cemetery in Patterson.

 Charlotte was a longtime resident of Patterson who passed away at the age of 83 in the late morning hours of Friday, November 8, 2019, at her home with her family at her side.
 She was born in Morgan City and was the second of six children born to Joseph and Vivian Young.
 On October 8, 1955, she married Fredrick Robicheaux.
 She was baptized as one of Jehovah’s Witnesses for close to 60 years.
 One of her greatest joys was sharing encouragement from the Bible with others.
 She was a loving and devoted wife, mother, grandmother and great-grandmother.
 Her God and family was her life.
 Charlotte’s strong faith and her love for her family and her amazing cooking filled her days with joy and happiness.